ga-wdi-exercises/hangman/readme.md

 * Render in the browser.
 * Include separate HTML/CSS/Javascript files.
+  - We have provided you with some starter code.
+Feel free to make changes to it.
 * Use Javascript and/or jQuery for DOM manipulation.

 #### Minimum Requirements